OpenSolo/documentation/copter37.md

 - Fly it.
 We need people to report how it handles and how the flight modes are working out.
 - Tune it.
 If you are familiar with ArduCopter PID tuning, and want to try dialing it even better, please do so and report your results
 - Feedback is needed.
 Please tell us everything you like or dislike.
 Tell us what worked and didn't work.

-## WARNING: Do not use the _very fast_ speed slider setting in Solex until further notice.
-There is an error in the acceleration value sent to the Solo, and it will handle very poorly.
-All other speed sliders from very slow up to and including fast work fine.
-Once this is fixed in the next Solex update, this warning will be removed.